More about the monastery’s history

 Ajahn Chah in Massachusetts

-The connection between Ajahn Chah’s monastic community and New England began over thirty years ago with visits by Ajahn Sumedho and Ajahn Chah himself, and subsequently many of the community’s monks and nuns.
+The connection between Ajahn Chah’s monastic community and New England began about forty years ago with visits by Ajahn Sumedho and Ajahn Chah himself, and subsequently many of the community’s monks and nuns.

 In 1979, when Ajahn Chah came to visit Ajahn Sumedho for the second time in England, he also came to America, where IMS had invited Ajahn Chah to teach a retreat at their premises in Barre, MA.
-From the time of this retreat, Ajahn Sumedho, and subsequently other monks and nuns from his monasteries including Ajahns Sucitto, Amaro, Sundara, and Candasiri, have been coming to teach at IMS and associated centers in Massachusetts almost every year.
+From the time of this retreat, Ajahn Sumedho, and subsequently other monks and nuns from his monasteries including Ajahn Sucitto, Ajahn Amaro, Ajahn Sundara, and Ajahn Candasiri, have been coming to teach at IMS and associated centers in Massachusetts almost every year.

 A long-standing invitation